Nowadays, managing employee performance effectively can significantly affect your organisation’s success.

 3) How do I measure the success of my performance management system?

-You can track key metrics in your performance management system like employee engagement scores, goal completion rates, turnover rates, and productivity metrics.
-In addition, you can monitor feedback, participation rates and employee satisfaction with the review process.
+In your performance management system, you can track key metrics like employee engagement scores, goal completion rates, turnover rates, and productivity metrics.
+In addition, you can monitor feedback, participation rates, and employee satisfaction with the review process.

 4) Can performance management work for remote teams?